-This course structure applies to students admitted between 2016 and 2020.
+This course struct This course structure applies to students admitted between 2016 and 2020.

-The course structure is based on six semesters (each of 12 weeks duration, plus a study week), with four
+The course struct ure is based on six semesters (each of 12 weeks duration, plus a study week), with four

-subjects taught in each semester.
+subjects taught in subjects taught in each semester.
 It comprises:

-• 15 co mpulsory core subjects
+15 compulsory core subjects

 • 7 sub jects from the specialisation focus area

 • 2 elec ctive subjects

-To qualify for awa rd of the degree of Bachelor of Applied Social Science a candidate shall comple te at least
+To qualify for awa To qualify for award of the degree of Bachelor of Applied Social Science a candidate shall complete at least

-240 credit points, including satisfactory completion of the core subjects noted below.
+240 credit points, 240 credit points, including satisfactory completion of the core subjects noted below.

 CONTENT OF THE COURSE OF STUDY CREDIT POINTS

 CORE SUBJECTS RES101 Introduction to Academic Writing and Research

 SSC101 Psychology of Emotion

 SSC102 Case Management

 SSC104 Skills for Counselling

 SSC201 Human Lifespan Development

 SSC202 Counselling Frameworks

 SSC203 Introduction to Psychology

 SSC204 Grief and Loss 15x10

 SSC205 Social Identity in Australia

 SSC206 Mental Health

 SSC207 Group and Community Work

 SSC302 Working with Trauma

 SSC303 Accountability in Practice

 SSC304 Legal and Ethical Considerations

 THE101 Christian Worldview

 ELECTIVES 2 subjects (20 credit points) taken from an accredited Level 7 course of study 2x10

 offered by the College.

 OTHER If students wish to apply for professional membership / accreditation, they a re advised

 PROTOCOLS OF to complete the relevant focus area.
 E.g., those intersted in being a registered

 THE COURSE counsellor are advised to complete subjects in the Counselling Focus Area.

-Students must have the appropriate police checks and/or approvals for working with
+Students must have the appropriate police checks and/or approvals for wor rking with

 children before they may undertake EXP subjects.

 FOCUS AREAS The following Focus Areas are available to students:

 YOUTH STUDIES

 SSE208 Concepts of Youth Work

 SSE209 Methods of Youth Work

 SSE210 Youth Issues

 SSE317 Working with Children and Adolescents